KU-BIG/nipa-connection-guide/README.md

 > For KU-BIG Members

-> DO NOT add any security informations such IP, password in this repository
+> DO NOT add any security informations such as IP, password in this repository

 > It will be posted via another private channel